cal-itp/benefits/docs/README.md

 ### Data storage

-The Benefits application doesn’t collect or store any user data directly, and we minimize the information exchanged between systems.
-Information about the user’s progress and credentials for interacting with the eligibility verification services are temporarily stored in an encrypted session in the user’s browser.
-Once enrolled, a user’s payment card information is saved policies and information on by Littlepay.
-Credentials / identity proofing information provided to Login.gov and payment card information provided to Littlepay are never accessible by the Benefits system/team.
+The Benefits application doesn't collect or store any user data directly, and we minimize the information exchanged between systems.
+The following information is temporarily stored in an encrypted session in the user's browser:

+- The user's progress
+- Credentials for interacting with the eligibility verification services

+Sensitive user information exists in the following places:

+- To enroll in a senior discount, users need to [provide personal information to Login.gov](https://benefits.calitp.org/help#login-gov-verify).
+- Users need to [provide their credit or debit card information to our payment processor (Littlepay)](https://benefits.calitp.org/help#littlepay) to enroll in a discount.

+None of that information is accessible to the Benefits system/team.

-You can learn more about the security/privacy practices of some of the third-party systems integrated with Benefits on their respective sites:
+Learn more about the security/privacy practices of some of our third-party integrations:

 - [Amplitude](https://amplitude.com/amplitude-security-and-privacy)
 - [Littlepay](https://littlepay.com/privacy-policy/)